 What’s On

-Our view is outward looking, with an exhibition programme featuring artists from Wales and the rest of the world.
+Our view is outward looking, with an exhibition and events programme featuring artists from Wales and the rest of the world.

 The centrepiece of Nationhood: Memory and Hope is The Necessity of Seeing - A major new collection of constructed images by Ethiopian photographer Aïda Muluneh.
 Shot through her surrealist lens at iconic locations in Bradford, Belfast, Cardiff and Glasgow, Muluneh’s new work reveals the overlooked stories, forgotten histories and quiet moments that shape who we are.